Scaling Welldoc’s Impact from Mobile-First to Platform-Agnostic Health Management

 Narrowing Scope

-In this iteration, we majorly focussed on the home screen as wanted to nail that first.
-Our idea was to divide the home screen into three columns and each column would be dedicated to important analytics:
+In this iteration, the idea was to divide the home screen into three columns and each column would be dedicated to important analytics:

 Each designer on the team took charge of one column.
 I was responsible for meals and started off by brainstorming the various widgets and analytics that could be included in the design.
 These were the top ideas: